greg-katz/puzzlehunt-svc-neo4j/README.md

 The key confusion is that when you save an object with OGM what it does is take the object graph that it's loaded in that session so far and compare it with the object graph you're passing in the save method, and then generate the Cypher queries necessary to transform the data from the former into the latter.
 But there are multiple pitfalls here.

 One is that if you haven't loaded all of the relavant object graph in the same session, OGM is unaware of the exact comparison and won't run the right queries.
 For example say I want to change the team's captain by setting the Team's Captain field to a new Person reference.
-If my session involves loading the Team with depth 0 so the old captain is not filled in, then loading the Person I want to be captain, then setting that Person on the Team's captain field and saving the Team, what will happen is I add a *second* Captain relationship to the new Person but the old captain relationship is not removed.
-Because the old captain wasn't loaded in that session OGM doesn't see that diff and doesn't know there's something to delete.
+If my session involves loading the Team with depth 0 so the old captain is not filled in, then loading the Person I want to be captain, then setting that Person on the Team's captain field and saving the Team, what will happen is I add a *second* Captain relationship to the Team but the old captain relationship is not removed.
+Because the old captain wasn't loaded in that session OGM doesn't see that it was removed in the diff and doesn't know there's something to delete.

 In practice this kind of session-saving issue was a big pain when we were auto-resolving some entities in our Controller parameters and we wrote an [neo4jOgmSessionFilter](https://github.com/greg-katz/puzzlehunt-svc-neo4j/blob/master/puzzlehunt-svc-neo4j-springdata/src/main/java/com/horshers/puzzlehuntspringdata/config/FilterConfig.java) to solve that problem.
 See the big comment in that class for more details.